 In accordance with the Company's Articles the Directors shall determine the fees payable provided that the aggregate amount of such fees paid in respect of services rendered to the Company shall not exceed £150,000 per annum.
 All Directors receive an annual fee and there are no share options or other performance related benefits available to them.
-The terms and conditions of appointment of non-executive directors are available for inspection at the Company's registered office by prior arrangement with the Company's Secretary & Administrator (JTC Fund Solutions (Guernsey) Limited.

-Under their terms of appointment, each Director is paid a fee for their services as a director of the Company of £23,000 per annum, except for the Chairman, who receives an additional £6,000 per annum The chairman of the audit committee of the Company, where appointed, receives an additional £4,000 for his services in this role.
+The terms and conditions of appointment of non-executive directors are available for inspection at the Company's registered office by prior arrangement with the Company's Secretary & Administrator (JTC Fund Solutions (Guernsey) Limited).
+All Directors are currently paid a fee of £23,000 per annum and the Chairman is paid an additional fee of £6,000 per annum.
+The Chairman of the Audit Committee is entitled to be paid an additional £4,000 per annum.